| |

 the functionality of mere existence, will be nihilist.
 Then, ultimate

 nature, the "noumenon" is deemed a mere limit-concept.
-Emptiness is a
+This

 mere "dead" void, a